-An electrocardiogram (ECG or EKG) records the electrical signal from your heart to check for different heart conditions.
-Electrodes are placed on your chest to record your heart's electrical signals, which cause your heart to beat.
+An electrocardiogram (ECG or EKG) records the electrical signal from the heart to check for different heart conditions.
+Electrodes are placed on the chest to record the heart's electrical signals, which cause the heart to beat.
 The signals are shown as waves on an attached computer monitor or printer.

-An electrocardiogram records the electrical signals in your heart.
-It's a common and painless test used to quickly detect heart problems and monitor your heart's health.
+An electrocardiogram records the electrical signals in the heart.
+It's a common and painless test used to quickly detect heart problems and monitor the heart's health.

-Electrocardiograms — also called ECGs or EKGs — are often done in a doctor's office, a clinic or a hospital room.
+An electrocardiogram — also called ECG or EKG — is often done in a health care provider's office, a clinic or a hospital room.
 ECG machines are standard equipment in operating rooms and ambulances.
-Some personal devices, such as smart watches, offer ECG monitoring.
-Ask your doctor if this is an option for you.
+Some personal devices, such as smartwatches, offer ECG monitoring.
+Ask your health care provider if this is an option for you.

 Products & Services